ericom1027/sitecore-blog/README.md

 # XM Cloud Starter Kit (Next JS)

 ## DO THIS FIRST!!
 1. Update the `.env` file in the project root and set the value of `COMPOSE_PROJECT_NAME` to a unique name for your environment.
+Make sure the project name does not contain spaces.
 For example:

 ```
-COMPOSE_PROJECT_NAME=my-xmcloud-project
+COMPOSE_PROJECT_NAME=my_xmcloud_project
 ```

+2. In Sitecore Content Editor https://xmcloudcm.localhost, create a site named based on COMPOSE_PROJECT_NAME for consistency

 ## QUICK START